Chansig/DirectoryIndex/README.md

   * Upload `index.php` to the folder you want listed.
 That's all!

   * For more settings:
+     * copy index.php or execute generate.php with the destination in argument and rename index.php.dist in index.php.

+        ex:
+        php genrate.php /var/www/mysite

-     * Edit .settings.php and change values in Setting class
+     * Edit the new index.php and change values in Setting class
-     * Upload `.settings.php` to the folder you want listed
+     * Upload `index.php` to the folder you want listed.

 Troubleshooting
 ---------------